onecommons/unfurl/rust/README.md

 ## Why?

 One of Unfurl's goal is to enable adaptable blueprints that can easily compose independent, open-source components -- imagine something like a [package manager for the cloud](https://github.com/onecommons/cloudmap).
-This crate allows blueprints can express their requirements in a loosely-coupled, generic manner.
+This crate allows blueprints to express their requirements in a loosely-coupled, generic manner.

 ## Development